 Sleep Apnea Treatment in Colorado Springs

 You can feel confident in the sleep apnea treatment, support, and results that Dr. Moore will provide at Sleep Well Colorado.
-He is a proud member of the American Academy of Dental Sleep Medicine, and routinely takes part in continuing his education so that he can remain on the forefront of research and technology.
+He is a proud member of the American Academy of Dental Sleep Medicine, the International Academy of Sleep, and has achieved Diplomat status with the American Sleep and Breathing Academy.
+He routinely takes part in continuing his education so that he can remain on the forefront of research and technology.
 With so many years of successful sleep apnea treatments, you won’t find yourself in more capable hands than with Dr. Greg Moore at Sleep Well Colorado.

 Sleep Apnea: When It’s More Than Snoring

 Sleep apnea is one of the leading causes of sleep deprivation in America.
 Over 18 million Americans have sleep apnea, and many of them don’t receive adequate treatment.
 Sleep apnea can be difficult to diagnose, because aside from loud, chronic snoring, many of the signs seem vague and unrelated.

 Do you wake up with a headache or feeling generally unrefreshed?
 Do you find yourself downing cup after cup of coffee to fight fatigue throughout the day?
 It could be more than just a bad night’s sleep—it could be sleep apnea.

 On the surface, sleep is our chance to relax, unwind, and essentially “turn off” after a long day.
 But while we’re counting sheep, our bodies are actually hard at work repairing themselves and restoring vital energy for our daily lives.
 Scientists have been studying sleep for years, and its importance can’t be overstated: 7 ½ to 8 hours of quality sleep is crucial for long-term physical and mental health.

 - Balances hormones, especially those tied to hunger and satiety